 2. Clearly Defined Roles and Responsibilities

 Here are two reasons why defining roles and responsibilities at the earliest stages of an engagement with an outsourced marketing agency is essential.

 - Improve efficiency: When additional resources are added to help with new marketing initiatives, there can be a lot of confusion at the beginning.
 Just like the saying, “It takes a village to raise a child,” it takes a team to accomplish marketing goals.
 One person can’t do it alone.
 The goal is to get everyone working together in the most efficient manner possible.

 - Increase enthusiasm: Another consideration is the elephant in the room: sometimes, internal marketing teams can feel threatened by an outsourced agency because they feel devalued or are worried about job security — hard feelings and potentially even sabotage don't do anyone any good.
 The goal is to ensure everyone buys into the new initiatives and feels like a valued part of the process.

 Expect your agency to understand this and make a concerted effort to help clearly define roles and responsibilities so everyone knows who’s responsible for what.
 They should strive to make the internal team shine, not run roughshod over them.

 Not knowing what your agency is working on, who’s doing what, or when to expect it done is a recipe for disaster.
 Expect your agency to use a project management system to detail the upcoming tasks and due dates so you can follow the progress of each item.
-If you already use a project management tool in-house, you can discuss with your agency which tool and process you want to use moving forward.
+If you already use a project management tool in-house, you can discuss which tool and process you want to use moving forward with your agency.

 It doesn’t matter much what the process is as long as there is one and everyone understands and adheres to it.
 Here’s an example of a primary way to use project management to have a full view of the progress of the marketing plan, collaborate with team members, and get work done.